nwoodr94/4runner/README.md

 craigslist web scraper for local 4runner listings

-To run this program you must first `pip3 install virtualenv`, and `activate` the environment.
+To run this program you must `pip3 install virtualenv`, and `activate` the environment in your desired working directory.

-Next, install program requirements with `pip3 install -r requirements.txt`.
+Clone the repository, and install program requirements with `pip3 install -r requirements.txt`.

 Run the program with `python3 main.py`.